yazid-r-badawy/-tZERO-Secondary-Marketplace-Full-Stack-Assignment/SOLUTION.md

 The first main component that I completed was /investing/secondary-trading, adding a search bar and category filters.
 While there is text in the search bar, I highlighted the outline in green to show that it is active as opposed to its neutral gray.
 In a similar vein if there is one or more categories selected in the search bar the button fills itself as green and the number of selected search categories pops up in the parenthesizes.

 Next I moved on to ( /investing/secondary-trading/[id] ), in this section I added several additional UX features including a zoomable and scrollable chart for better interaction with longer datasets such as real world stocks. (similar to tradingView if you are familiar) Furthermore, I added the functionality to the buy and sell buttons to place orders.
 The necessary features such as displaying the users order book and orders section were also completed as specified.
-If I had more time I would have added a confirmation window/pop-up when pressing the buy/sell button.
+If I had more time I would have added a better confirmation window/pop-up when pressing the buy/sell button.

 For the portfolio section:
 I wrote in assignment/components/portfolio/InvestmentsSection.tsx